Frequent Questions

 What to do if you do not win the scholarship grant

-If you do not meet the requirements to apply for Aerocadet Scholarship Program, and you do not win the Aerocadet scholarship grant, you can still apply for financing support using the Scholarship and Student Loan Support Petition by using our SLAS program.
+If you do not meet the requirements to apply for Aerocadet Scholarship Program, or you do not win the Aerocadet scholarship grant, you can still apply for financing support using the Scholarship and Student Loan Support Petition by using our SLAS program.
 Learn about our SLAS Scholarship and Student Loan Support Petition package here >>>

 Got a question?
 Hang on, maybe we got an answer for you right here!